stat545ubc-2021/Rpackage.missingDetect/README.md

 <!-- badges: end -->

-The goal of `Rpackage.missingDetect` is to calculate the proportion of missing values for each column in a dataset,and output the result of columns having NA existed.
+The goal of `Rpackage.missingDetect` is to calculate the proportion of missing values for each column in a dataset and output the result of columns having NA existed.

 ## Installation